DannyStoll1/dynamo/README.md

 Python3 and [SymPy](https://www.sympy.org/en/index.html) are also required for the transpilation process.

 To try out this feature, navigate to the project directory and run `cargo +nightly run -rF scripting`.
-This feature has only been tested on Linux.
+This feature has been tested to work on Linux and Windows, but it remains highly experimental.

 While not as flexible as manually editing profiles in Rust, scripts still allow for a lot of expressive power with minimal boilerplate.